20 Best Vacation Spots for Couples in the US

 Read More: Top-Rated Things to Do on Molokai, Hawaii

-While thousands flock to the trendy ski resorts of Aspen, the neighboring small resort town of Snowmass, Colorado remains uncrowded and unpretentious.
+While thousands flock to the trendy ski resorts of Aspen, the neighboring small resort town of Snowmass, Colorado remains uncrowded and unpretentious despite being one of the best ski resorts in Colorado.
 Located eight miles from downtown Aspen, this winter playground and summer mountain destination enjoys 300 days of sunshine a year.

 If you are visiting in the summer, don't miss the Snowmass Balloon Festival, one of the highest-altitude events of its kind in the country.